Socially responsible investing: Global context

 Socially responsible investing is a global phenomenon.
 With the international scope of business itself, social investors frequently invest in companies with international operations.
 As international investment products and opportunities have expanded, so have international SRI products.
 The ranks of social investors are growing throughout developed and developing countries.
 In 2006, the United Nations Environment Programme launched its Principles for Responsible Investment which provide a framework for investors to incorporate environmental, social, and governance (ESG) factors into the investment process.
 PRI has more than 1,500 signatories managing more than US$60 trillion of assets.

 The Global Sustainable Investment Alliance (GSIA) is a collaboration of membership-based sustainable investment organisations around the world including the European Sustainable Investment Forum (Eurosif), UK Sustainable Investment and Finance Association (UKSIF), the Responsible Investment Association Australasia (RIAA), Responsible Investment Association (RIA Canada), the Forum for Sustainable and Responsible Investment (US SIF), Dutch Association of Investors for Sustainable Development (VBDO) and Japan Sustainable Investment Forum.
-The GSIA’s mission is to deepen the impact and visibility of sustainable investment organizations at the global level.
+The GSIA's mission is to deepen the impact and visibility of sustainable investment organizations at the global level.

 The Global Sustainable Investment Review 2018, the fourth edition of this biennial report, continues to be the only report collating results from the market studies of regional sustainable investment forums from Europe, the United States, Japan, Canada, and Australia and New Zealand.
 It provides a snapshot of sustainable investing in these markets at the start of 2018 by drawing on the in-depth regional and national reports from GSIA members: Eurosif, Japan Sustainable Investment Forum (JSIF), Responsible Investment Association Australasia, RIA Canada and US SIF.
 This report also includes data on the African sustainable investing market, from the African Investing for Impact Barometer, and on Latin America from the Principles for Responsible Investment.

 The 2018 report shows that globally, sustainable investing assets in the five major markets stood at US$30.7 trillion at the start of 2018, a 34% increase in two years.
 From 2016 to 2018, the fastest growing region has been Japan, followed by Australia/New Zealand and Canada.
 These were also the three fastest growing regions in the previous two-year period.
 The largest three regions— based on the value of their sustainable investing assets—were Europe, the United States and Japan.

-An 2020 global analysis from Morningstar indicates that assets in sustainable funds reached nearly, $1.7 trillion.
+A 2020 global analysis from Morningstar indicates that assets in sustainable funds reached nearly, $1.7 trillion.
 Net flows into U.S. sustainable funds surpassed $51 billion.

 ESG ratings agencies

 Asset managers and other financial institutions increasingly rely on ESG ratings agencies to assess, measure and compare companies' ESG performance.
-Sustainsalytics, RepRisk are two examples of dedicated ESG ratings agencies, while global credit agencies like S&P Global are also seeing the value to adding ESG ratings to their data offerings.
+Sustainalytics, RepRisk are two examples of dedicated ESG ratings agencies, while global credit agencies like S&P Global are also seeing the value to adding ESG ratings to their data offerings.